International Travel to Glasgow

 - Free access to the Cailleach online course and any other relevant online courses created by Jude

-What Is Not Included with the Price of your Retreat
+What Is Not Included in the Price of your Retreat

 - International or European flights to Glasgow